You're administrating DNS for a building, office, business, ISP, etc, and you want to use Quad 9. Great choice!

 When setting Quad9 as the recursive resolver in your infrastructure and caching DNS forwarders, such as BIND, Windows DNS Server, Knot Resolver, dnsdist, Unbound, etc, please consider the following best practices.

-For ISPs or organizations with more than 10,000 users behind a forwarding cache, please contact Quad9 Support with the details of your deployment, so that we can work together to ensure a smooth and successful deployment.
+For ISPs or organizations with more than 10,000 users behind a forwarding cache, or if you expect more than 500 queries per second from a single egress IP address, please contact Quad9 Support with the details of your deployment, so that we can work together to ensure a smooth and successful deployment.

 Since DNS forwarders use round-robin ordering when forwarding queries to a list of recursive DNS servers, Quad9 must be set as the exclusive recursive DNS servers in your forwarders.
 Adding additional, non-Quad9 recursive DNS servers will result in a percentage of your DNS queries not being protected by Quad9's threat blocking.